The why, what, how, who, and when of capturing your team's knowledge.

-This usually results in new team members, after orientation is over, spending the first few days feeling overwhelmed and confused about what they need to do, then next few weeks bugging colleagues to ask how to do it, and the next few months trying to learn all the tricks and tips to doing the job well.
+This usually results in new team members, after orientation is over, spending the first few days feeling overwhelmed and confused about what they need to do, the next few weeks bugging colleagues to ask how to do it, and the next few months trying to learn all the tricks and tips to do the job well.
 It’s so much wasted time!

-The obvious solution to the problems above is to capture our employees’ knowledge of how they do their job on a daily basis.
-In the case of an accountant for example, I don’t mean how to be an accountant; I mean how they work as an accountant in the context of your business.
+The obvious solution to the problems above is to capture our employees’ knowledge of how they do their jobs on a daily basis, and make it accessible to new recruits.
+In the case of an accountant, for example, I don’t mean how to be an accountant; I mean how they work as an accountant in the context of your business.

 We’ll need to capture things like what sort of emails they receive and how they respond to different types of requests, what documents they use on a regular basis and where to find them, which equipment they use and how to use it safely and efficiently, what software they use and how often, which people they need to speak to - including colleagues, clients, and suppliers - what important dates they need to keep in mind, and so on.

-While we could ask our employees to write all this down, that won’t work unfortunately, for too many reasons to list here.
-Instead, the best way is to have someone interview them and ask them all these sorts of questions.
-Their answers should be written down, summarised, consolidated with the knowledge from the rest of the team, and put into one easy-to-access place.
+While we could ask our employees to write all this down, that won’t work, unfortunately, for too many reasons to list here.
+Instead, the best way is to have someone interview them thoroughly.
+Their answers can be written down, summarised, consolidated with the knowledge from the rest of the team, and put into one easy-to-access place.

-While you could ask someone in the business to do this process, it’s unlikely that you’ll have someone with these interviewing and technical skills, that also has the right sort of personal skills to conduct these interviews, and also has the time available to do it.
+While you could ask one of your staff to do this, it’s unlikely that you’ll have someone with these interviewing and technical skills, that also has the right sort of personal skills to conduct these interviews, and the time available to do it.
 To do it well, and to get it finished, you'll probably need to bring in someone to do it.

+Capturing the knowledge is just the first step.
 This knowledge that we get from our team members needs to be put together in one place that’s easy to access.
-An internal “website” is ideal because it allows any team member to access it from their computers or phones, and it’s a good format for capturing knowledge, with its menus, pages, and search bar.
+An internal “website” is ideal because it allows any team member to access it from their computer or phone, and it’s a great format for capturing knowledge, with its menus, pages, and search functionality.
 It should have a web address that everyone on the team knows, like “guide.ourcompany.com”.